Kolashanpan

-Carbonation: High, providing a refreshing sensation.

-Main ingredients: Carbonated water, sugar, artificial colors and flavors.

-Iconic brand: One of the most representative sodas of El Salvador, produced by La Constancia.

-Availability: Found in supermarkets, convenience stores, and some restaurants outside of El Salvador in Salvadoran communities.
+Kolashanpan is a soft drink originating in El Salvador and very popular in Central America.
+It is bright orange in color, with a sweet flavor similar to vanilla or strawberry bubblegum.
+It is found in supermarkets, convenience stores, and some restaurants outside of El Salvador in Salvadoran communities.

-Consumption: It is usually served cold and is common at celebrations and family gatherings.

 Advertising

 There was an advertisement that played in El Salvador that ties the beverage with being a Salvadoran.
-The video itself aired in 1984 and it shows people working in the fields, with animals, people carrying items, selling in a market, and making tortillas.
+The video itself aired in 1984 and shows people working in the fields, with animals, people carrying items, selling in a market, and making tortillas.
 The video ends by saying "Kolashanpan, el sabor de El Salvador."

 Cultural effects

-According to a dissertation, Kolashanpan helps Salvadorans maintain "a transnational community identity as well as a salvadoreño(americano) ethnic identity."
-Brock says that in Houston there are many Salvadorans and Salvadoran-Americans and that keeping items such as sodas from their native country, they can more easily adjust to living in Houston, as well as keeping in touch with their native roots.
-On the company website, they have five distribution centers in Texas, Connecticut, California, New York, and Florida.
+According to a dissertation by Stephanie Brock, Kolashanpan helps Salvadorans maintain "a transnational community identity as well as a salvadoreño(americano) ethnic identity."
+Brock says that in Houston there are many Salvadorans and Salvadoran-Americans and that by keeping items such as sodas from their native country, they can more easily adjust to living in Houston, as well as keeping in touch with their native roots.
+The company website lists five distribution centers in Texas, Connecticut, California, New York, and Florida.